loadsys/CakePHP-Skeleton/README.md

 1. Create a new blank database.
 1. Assign a user permissions to that database.
 1. Configure a webroot.
-1. **Critical: Set an apache environment variable for `APP_ENV=production`** so the correct database config is used.
+1. **Critical: Set an apache environment variable with `SetEnv APP_ENV production` in the `<VirtualHost>` block** so the correct database config is used.
-1. `cd` into that webroot.
+1. `cd` into the webroot.
 1. Clone the project:
 		git clone https://github.com/loadsys/_PROJECT_REPO_URL_.git ./
 		./bootstrap.sh
 1. (Your `Config/database.php` file's `__construct()` method should already be updated with production DB credentials.)
-1. (Any other production-specific configs should already exist in `Config/core-production.php`.)
+1. (Any other production-specific configs should already exist in `Config/core.php`.)
 1. Run `bin/migrations` to load the schema into the DB.

+1. @TODO: Get puppet provisioning working using existing puphpet configs, but altered for production (no xdebug, no `vagrant` user, etc.

 ### Writeable Directories